jhudsl/Documentation_and_Usability/docs/02-why_documentation.md

 ## Learning Objectives

-This chapter will cover:
+This chapter will demonstrate how to:

-- Why documentation is helpful for both tool developers and users
+- Understand good documentation increases the impact and usability of software tools.
-- How documentation increases the impact and usability of your tool!
+- Understand good documentation is helpful for both tool developers and users

 ## The context of bioinformatics tool development